Return to Office Rates Rise

-After a prolonged period of remote work because of COVID-19, which lasted over a year and in some cases over two years, employees are making their way back into the office as companies solidify their return to work protocols.
+After a prolonged period of remote work, employees are making their way back into the office as companies solidify their return to work protocols.
 In fact, data shows that the number of people going into offices has just reached the highest level since the onset of the pandemic in March 2020.

 Many expert observers credit the increased adoption of a hybrid model, which enables employees to maintain a sense of flexibility in work modality by allowing them the ability to split their schedule between home and the office.
 This has eased the transition back to in-person work rather than mandating a return to pre-pandemic operations which research has shown is not popular with the workforce.